AVSystem/developer-zone/docs/quickstart.md

 ![Run command in terminal](img/run-command.png)

-Go back to your terminal and **run the command** from your Anjay directory to configure and activate the demo application.
+Go back to your terminal, open your Anjay directory and **run the command** to configure and activate the demo application.

 ## Monitor your demo device in the Coiote IoT DM